bndtools/bnd/maven/bnd-maven-plugin/README.md

 The `maven-jar-plugin` will NOT currently use the data from the generated MANIFEST.MF file when using its default configuration.
 We anticipate a [patch][1] to the JAR plugin that will do this.
-In the meantime it is necessary to configure the plugin as follows:
+In the meantime it is necessary to configure the `maven-jar-plugin` plugin as follows:

 ```xml
 <plugin>